 If you have questions or would like more information on the INF Internship Program, please contact Jana Shepherd, INF Program Director at 515-422-9051 or email@example.com.

 The following newspapers were selected to receive $1,000 in matching funds to employ an intern for 2022:

 - Marshalltown Times-Republican

 In 2014, INF introduced a program that enhances internship opportunities for INA member newspapers.
 Through this program, newspapers receive financial assistance to employ interns with eight weeks of real-world experience in the newspaper industry.
-The program funded three internships in 2014 and has grown to eight in 2019.
+The program funded three internships in 2014 and has grown to eight.
 This program is a key facet of the INF’s next-generation programming—cultivating the newspapers and journalists of tomorrow.

 Participating newspapers will be chosen through an application process reviewed by an INF member committee.
-Host newspapers will have the opportunity to interview and select their own intern, and INF will provide matching funds of up to $1,000 to each of the seven selected newspapers.
+Host newspapers will have the opportunity to interview and select their own intern, and INF will provide matching funds of $1,000 to each of the eight selected newspapers.

 Selected newspapers will offer an internship that provides a well-rounded experience in the newspaper industry and will be asked to submit a follow-up report to the INF summarizing the student’s responsibilities and takeaways during the internship.
 The INF will provide necessary materials for an exit interview to be conducted with the student.